Computacenter plc – Annual report – 31 December 2019

 Wider economic impact

-There is significant uncertainty in relation to the UK’s departure from the EU and the impact that this can have on business confidence and investment plans and therefore the marketplaces in which we operate.
+There is significant uncertainty in relation to the ultimate outcome of the trade negotiations that are expected to be resolved in 2020, to avoid a final ‘no-deal’ type departure from the EU on 31 December 2020, and the impact that this may have on business confidence and investment plans and therefore the marketplaces in which we operate.
 Whilst the UK’s departure from the EU is frequently seen as only a risk or a negative event, it may also create new opportunities and we remain well positioned to support our customers whatever the outcome.

 STRATEGIC REPORT (extract)

-In accordance with provision C.2.2 of the UK Corporate Governance Code, the Directors have assessed the Group’s prospects over a longer period than the 12 months required by the Going Concern statement.
+In accordance with provision 31 of the UK Corporate Governance Code, the Directors have assessed the Group’s prospects over a longer period than the 12 months required by the Going Concern Statement.

-• The short lifecycle and constantly evolving nature of the technology industry lends itself to a period not materially longer than three years; and
+• the short lifecycle and constantly evolving nature of the technology industry lends itself to a period not materially longer than three years;

 Whilst the Directors have no reason to believe the Group will not be viable over a longer period than three years, we believe that a three-year period presents shareholders with a reasonable degree of confidence, while providing a longer-term perspective.

-With regard to the principal risks set out on pages 40 to 45, the Directors remain assured that the business model will be valid beyond the period of this Viability Statement.
-There will continue to be demand for both our Professional and Managed Services businesses, and it is up to Management to ensure that the Group remains able to meet that demand at an appropriate cost to our customers.
-The Group’s value-added product reselling Technology Sourcing business only appears vulnerable to disintermediation at the low end of the product range, as the Group continues to provide a valuable service to customers and vendors alike, as described on pages 14 to 17.
+With regard to the principal risks set out on pages 63 to 68, the Directors remain assured that the business model will be valid beyond the period of this Viability Statement.
+There will continue to be demand for both our Professional Services and Managed Services businesses, and it is the responsibility of the Management to ensure that the Group remains able to meet that demand at an appropriate cost to our customers.
+The Group’s value-added product reselling Technology Sourcing business only appears vulnerable to disintermediation at the low end of the product range, as the Group continues to provide a valuable service to customers and vendors alike, as described on pages 16 to 19.

 Prospects of the Group assessment process and key assumptions

-On a rolling annual basis, the Board considers a three-year business plan consisting of the detailed bottom-up financial target for the following year (2019) and forecast information for two further years (2020 and 2021), which is driven by top-down assumptions overlaid on the detailed target year.
+On a rolling annual basis, the Board considers a three-year business plan consisting of the detailed bottom-up financial target for the following year (2020) and forecast information for two further years (2021 and 2022), which is driven by top-down assumptions overlaid on the detailed target year.
 Key assumptions used in formulating the forecast information include organic revenue growth, margin improvement and cost control, continued strategic investments through the Consolidated Income Statement, and forecast Group effective tax rates, with no changes to dividend policy or capital structure beyond what is known at the time of the forecast.
+The financial target for 2020 was considered and approved by the Board on 17 December 2019, with amendments and enhancements to the target as part of the full three-year plan considered and approved by the Board on 5 March 2020.

 Impact of risks and assessment of viability

-For the current period, the risk related to an immediate no-deal departure of the UK from the EU on 29 March 2019 has been added to the sensitivity analysis.
+For the current period, the risk related to an eventual ‘no-deal’ departure of the UK from the EU on 31 December 2020 has been added to the sensitivity analysis.
 The analysis now includes assumptions of limited short-term one-off costs required to adapt systems and processes to changes in cross-border selling and customs regimes, in order to avoid Technology Sourcing friction and to remediate any concerns over data storage and transfer.
-These cost assumptions have been aggregated into existing sensitivities, which already model a general prolonged market downturn scenario that represents the ‘worst-case’ impact from the UK leaving the EU under an immediate ‘no-deal’ basis on 29 March 2019.
+These cost assumptions have been aggregated into existing sensitivities, which already model a general prolonged market downturn scenario that represents the ‘worst-case’ impact from the UK leaving the EU under a ‘no-deal’ basis on 31 December 2020.
+Whilst the immediate risk of such an exit has receded following the successful passage of the Withdrawal Agreement and the legal departure from the EU on 31 January 2020, the robust sensitivity analysis remains in place throughout the 2020 transition period ahead of the deadline to agree a trade deal by 31 December 2020.